Redshift tomography of the kinematic matter dipole

 \section{Practical examples}

-Large galaxy catalogs from current and near-future experiments are eagerly anticipated in the context of kinematic matter dipole measurements.
-Most notably, these include optical and near-IR measurements by the \textit{Euclid} satellite~\cite{2024arXiv240513491E}, mid-IR measurements by \textit{SPHEREx}~\cite{SPHEREx:2014bgr}, optical spectroscopic measurements by the Dark Energy Spectroscopic Instrument~\cite[DESI,][]{DESI:2019jxc}, optical photometric measurements in the Legacy Survey of Space \& Time (LSST) by the Vera C.~Rubin Observatory~\cite{2019ApJ...873..111I}, and the radio surveys of the Square Kilometre Array~\citep[SKA,][]{2020PASA...37....7S}.
+Large galaxy catalogs from current and near-future experiments with large sky coverages are eagerly anticipated in the context of kinematic matter dipole measurements.
+Most notably, these include optical and near-IR measurements by the \textit{Euclid} satellite~\cite{2024arXiv240513491E}, mid-IR measurements by \textit{SPHEREx}~\cite{SPHEREx:2014bgr}, optical spectroscopic measurements by the Dark Energy Spectroscopic Instrument~\cite[DESI,][]{DESI:2019jxc}, optical photometric measurements in the Legacy Survey of Space \& Time (LSST) by the Vera C.~Rubin Observatory~\cite{2019ApJ...873..111I} as well as the Dark Energy Survey~\cite[DES,][]{DES:2025xii}, and the radio surveys of the Square Kilometre Array~\citep[SKA,][]{2020PASA...37....7S}.
 The catalogs resulting from each of these surveys will undergo sophisticated modeling of their redshift distributions by a combination of photometric and spectroscopic techniques.
-In this section, we consider forecasted redshift distributions and uncertainties for some of these, and compute the boundary terms expected from observations of the kinematic matter dipole in tomographic redshift bins.